Hantavirus hemorrhagic fever with renal syndrome

 The main way to prevent HFRS is to avoid or minimize contact with rodents that carry hantaviruses.
 Removing sources of food for rodents, safely cleaning up after them, and preventing them from entering one's house are all important means of protection.
-People who are at a risk of interacting with infected rodents can wear masks to protect themselves.
+People who are at risk of interacting with infected rodents can wear masks to protect themselves.
 Bivalent vaccines that protect against Hantaan virus and Seoul virus are in use in China and South Korea.
 Initial diagnosis of infection can be made based on epidemiological information and symptoms.
 Confirmation of infection can be done by testing for hantavirus nucleic acid, proteins, or hantavirus-specific antibodies.
-Treatment of HFRS is supportive and depends on the phase of disease and clinical presentation.
+Treatment of HFRS is supportive and depends on the phase of the disease and clinical presentation.
 Intravenous hydration, electrolyte therapy, and platelet transfusions may be performed, as well as intermittent hemodialysis for renal failure and continuous renal replacement therapy in critical cases.
 No specific antiviral drugs exist for hantavirus infection.

 More than 100,000 cases of HFRS occur each year.
-China is the most affected country in Asia while Finland is the most affected country in Europe.
+China is the most affected country in Asia, while Finland is the most affected country in Europe.
 More than 10,000 cases of NE are diagnosed annually.
-The distribution of viruses that cause HPS is directly tied to the distribution of their natural reservoirs.
+The distribution of viruses that cause HFRS is directly tied to the distribution of their natural reservoirs.
 Transmission is also greatly influenced by environmental factors such as rainfall, temperature, and humidity, which affect the rodent population and virus transmissibility.
 Outbreaks of HFRS have occurred throughout history, especially among soldiers during wartime who live in poor conditions.
 During the Korean War in the 1950s, an epidemic of HFRS occurred among United Nations soldiers stationed near the Hantan river.
-The outbreak was determined in the 1970s and 1980s to be caused by Hantaan virus, which was named after the river and which was the first hantavirus discovered.
-Other HFRS epidemics include an outbreak in Finland in World War Two among German and Finnish soldiers, caused by Puumala virus, and an outbreak in Croatia during the Balkan Wars, caused by Puumala virus and Dobrava-Belgrade virus.
+The outbreak was determined in the 1970s and 1980s to be caused by the Hantaan virus, which was named after the river and which was the first hantavirus discovered.
+Other HFRS epidemics include an outbreak in Finland in World War Two among German and Finnish soldiers, caused by the Puumala virus, and an outbreak in Croatia during the Balkan Wars, caused by the Puumala virus and the Dobrava-Belgrade virus.